AddyLopez/shecodes-basics-masyu-project-responsive-version/README.md

 - Clear, descriptive names
 - Debugging with console.log() method

+---

 - Coded in VS Code with hosting on Netlify

-- A polished README using Markdown
+- Includes a polished README using Markdown

 ## Content & Design Features